nowfox/build-lambda-layer-python/README.md

 - Builds zip file containing Python dependancies and places the libraries into the proper directory structure for lambda layers
 - Ensures compiled libraries are compatible with Lambda environment by using [docker container](https://hub.docker.com/r/lambci/lambda) that mimics the lambda runtime environment
 - Optimized the zip size by removing `.pyc` files and unnecessary libraries
-- allows specifying lambda supported python versions: 2.7, 3.6, 3.7 and 3.8
+- allows specifying lambda supported python versions: 2.7, 3.6, 3.7 , 3.8 and 3.9 (default)
 - Automatically searches for requirements.txt file in several locations:
   - same directory as script
   - parent directory or script (useful when used as submodule)